tiantiy/shwina.github.io/_posts/2014-10-15-testing-science.md

 that your code works.
 Before you do that, you have to convince
 *yourself* that your code works.
-And whether or not you call that bit 'testing', you're still doing it.
+And whether or not you call that bit *testing*, you're still doing it.
-What's more - you can *document* the way you're doing it, often in code, and without realizing it, you've written a test for your code.
+What's more - you can *document* the way you're doing it, often in code.
+And without realizing it,
+you've written a test for your code.

 # How are ~~scientists~~ grad students testing code?